Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor

 The scaling exponent between 10K and 100K is tolerance-dependent (Figure~\ref{fig:komodo-tolerance}a):

-The critical finding: $\alpha(1\text{\%}) = 1.24 > 1$ indicates super-linear scaling.
-Success at strict tolerances grows faster than linear extrapolation would predict.
-This is characteristic of phase transitions: above a critical data threshold (between 10K and 100K), the model develops a qualitatively different internal representation.
-The 92\% success rate at plus or minus 1\% tolerance (versus 26.2\% at 10K, Figure~\ref{fig:komodo-tolerance}a) cannot be explained by incremental parameter smoothing.
-It reflects the emergence of a stable representation that captures the local curvature of the control landscape, not just its global shape.
+The exponent $\alpha(1\%) = \log_{10}(92.0/26.2) \approx 0.55$ is sub-linear in the formal sense ($\alpha < 1$).
+Success at strict tolerances increases substantially along a smooth scaling curve.
+The 92\% success rate at $\pm 1\%$ tolerance (versus 26.2\% at 10K, Figure~\ref{fig:komodo-tolerance}a) reflects the emergence of a stable representation that captures the local curvature of the control landscape, not just its global shape.